MASILab/RotNet-FA-Baseline/README.md

 - FA map generation

 These steps may or may not be necessary based on your approach.
-Though PreQual outputs include FA maps, your Docker needs include any steps beyond preprocessing so that the training/testing data can be generated in the same way.
+Though PreQual outputs include FA maps, your Docker needs to include any steps beyond preprocessing so that the training/testing data can be generated in the same way.

 ## Project Structure
 - `NiiDataset`: Custom PyTorch Dataset class for loading and preprocessing NIfTI files.